 - Communication skills

 Each station is worth the same as every other station.
-Your total score is the average of your station scores.
+The total score is calculated as the average of the ten station scores.

-How the NAC Examination pass score is established
+How the NAC Examination performance standards are established